 3. Terms of service

-Service providers create Terms of Service (ToS) agreements to educate users on how to use their website, product, or service.
+Service providers create terms of service (ToS) agreements to educate users on how to use their website, product, or service.
 In this case, users cannot negotiate terms, so organizations can easily standardize this document and automate the agreement process, if required.

 4. Vendor agreements